jymchng/sgpydan_do_not_use/README.md

 The checksum algorithm is implemented using Rust, via the `TypeState` and `Builder` pattern.

-[`Pyo3`](https://docs.rs/pyo3/latest/pyo3/), a Rust crate, is used to do rust-python bindings and the class `NRIC` within the python module is a Rust struct and its constructor is implemented with Rust.
+[`Pyo3`](https://docs.rs/pyo3/latest/pyo3/), a Rust crate, is used to do rust-python bindings and the classes `NRIC` and `SecretNRIC` within the python module are both implemented as Rust structs.

+## `SecretNRIC` is slightly more secured than pure-python implementations

+### 1. It is Uninheritable

+`SecretNRIC` is uninheritable.

+### 2. It cannot be found via `inspect.getmembers`, `vars`, `dir` and `gc.get_referrers`

+Doesn't mean it is 'secured' because the value of the 'hidden' `NRIC` can still be found by calculating the 'offset' to the memory address.
+But it does help with preventing leaking of sensitive information since the actual value is not easily accessible.

+### 3. `.encrypt()` and `.decrypt()` methods give access to 'secret' value using encryption

+### 4. Can its 'secret' value still be found?
+The answer is **yes**: [see discussion on pyo3](https://github.com/PyO3/pyo3/discussions/3003#discussioncomment-5201863).

+Nonetheless, it does have the chance of making python apps a lot more secured since the 'secret' value requires some additional difficulty to 'retrieve'.
+It reduces the chances that 'secret' values are leaked 'accidentally'.

 ## Pydantic-compatible